 Due to their central role in the planning and implementation of infrastructure projects, it is essential for public administration to fully utilize the potential of BIM fully.
 This article discusses the benefits of BIM, steps to develop a BIM-Strategy, the importance of BIM for digital Transformation, best practices and case studies, as well as challenges and future perspectives for the use of BIM in public administration.

-- The introduction of a BIM-Strategy is crucial for the digital Transformation of public administration.
+- The introduction of BIMStrategy is crucial for the digital Transformation of public administration.

-- BIM plays a crucial role in the digital Transformation of public administration by optimizing processes and improving the quality of construction projects.
+- BIM plays an important role in the digital Transformation of public administration by optimizing processes and improving the quality of construction projects.

-- Best practices and case studies showcase successful examples of BIM implementation in public administration, offering valuable insights.
+- Best practices and case studies show successful examples of BIM implementation in public administration and offer valuable insights.

 The Benefits of Implementing BIM in Public Administration